Men in Love (novel): Reception

 Mike Cormack gave the book a negative review in The Spectator, saying, "The impression one gets from Men In Love is that of Fat Elvis, sweating and unknowingly self-parodic in Las Vegas.
 Welsh desperately needs an editor with the guts to tell him this schtick isn’t working any more."

-The Guardian gave a lukewarm review, saying "There are plenty of moments that showcase Welsh at his best, impertinent and loose and attuned to the poetic cadence of everyday speech.
+The Guardian gave a mediocre review, saying "There are plenty of moments that showcase Welsh at his best, impertinent and loose and attuned to the poetic cadence of everyday speech.
 When his writing hits these heights, most often during flights of knowing, referential, rhetorical fancy, it is hard not to be charmed by its flair and insolence" but adding, "it is hard to shake the feeling that we are in desperate, desperate need of a new story altogether."

 The Irish Independent was more positive, saying "Readers expecting Trainspotting’s breakneck pace and madcap depravity may be thrown by the reflective, even tender, tone here.
 But for those willing to engage with messier, slower, more ambivalent truths, Men in Love offers a deeply affecting study of emotional survival.".